-Even when you’re first starting the paints will give better results, you’ll feel more free to practice and get better, and so you’ll get even better and better results.
+Even when you’re first starting the paints will give better results, you’ll feel freer to practice and get better, and so you’ll get even better and better results.
 And you’ll just have more fun, feel more encouraged and keep going.

-How Can You Find the Best Oil Paints and Brushes for You and Your Art?
+How Can You Find the Best Oil Paint Sets for You and Your Art?

-In this buyer’s guide we will make recommendations for the best oil paints – both individual tubes and complete sets – and the best paint brushes for oils.
-I will make sure to include several choices for different levels of expertise and different budgets, but they will all be really great paints and brushes, and really great values.
+I will share my recommendations for the best oil paints – both oil paint sets and individual tubes.
+I will make sure to include several choices for different levels of expertise and different budgets, but they will all be really great paints, and really great values.

 Then, in the Bonus section at the end of the article, I will talk a little more about the Evolve Artist Program, an excellent all-around art education that just so happens to concentrate on oil paints and oil painting as the best way to learn the technique.

-But for now, the best oil painting supplies for 2021!
+But for now, the best oil painting supplies on the market today!